vineetpant/secret-notes/README.md

 Secret Notes API is a NestJS application that allows users to create, read, update, and delete secret notes.
 Each note is encrypted when stored and can be decrypted when retrieved.

+## Encryption

+The encryption used is AES because we are encrypting notes which can be bigger in size so symmetric encryption is preferred.

 ## Code Documentation

 Each service method is documented using JSDoc comments, explaining the purpose, parameters, return values, and possible exceptions.